choonkiattay/.github.io/basic-ubuntu-setup/index.md

-# A Guide to Ubuntu Installtion & Setup
+# A Guide to Ubuntu Installation & Setup

 This article offers steps of Linux Ubuntu installation.